Homeschooling in Washington: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Washington?

-Washington requires instruction in: Fine Arts, Other, History, Language Arts, Math, Other, Science, Writing.
+Washington requires instruction in: Fine Arts, Health, History, Language Arts, Math, Reading, Science, Writing.

 What ages are covered by compulsory education in Washington?